spaghetticode/solidus_stripe/README.md

 refer to the official Stripe documentation for configuring your Stripe account to receive payments via Apple Pay.

+It's possible to pay with Apple Pay and Google Pay directly from the cart page.
+In order to enable the functionality, you have to override the view helper method `Spree::OrdersHelper#cart_checkout_payment_method` and make it return the `Spree::PaymentMethod::StripeCreditCard` instance that you want to use for the checkout.
+Of course, rules stated in the paragraph above must apply also for this payment method.

+Once the helper method is set, a view partial with the relevant HTML and JS code will be injected via `deface` in the cart page.

 Migrating from solidus_gateway
 ------------------------------